stefanoborini/stefanoborini.github.io/_posts/2019-04-05-microsoft-signing-applications.md

 ---
 category: microsoft
+title: Signing applications for windows
 ---

-# Signing applications for windows

 These notes were made in 2013.
 They may now be outdated.